reachsolution/You-Dont-Know-JS/types & grammar/ch4.md

 ### Operators `||` and `&&`

-It's quite likely that you have seen the `||` ("logical or") and `&&` ("logical and") operators in most or all other languages you've used.
-So it'd be natural to assume that they work basically the same in JavaScript as in other similar languages.

-There's some very little known, but very important, nuance here.

-In fact, I would argue these operators shouldn't even be called "logical ___ operators", as that name is incomplete in describing what they do.
-If I were to give them a more accurate (if more clumsy) name, I'd call them "selector operators," or more completely, "operand selector operators."
+These operators shouldn't even be called "logical ___ operators", accurate would be "operand selector operators."

 Why?
 Because they don't actually result in a *logic* value (aka `boolean`) in JavaScript, as they do in some other languages.